tfan1210/udacity-arcade/README.md

 3. If the player reaches to the end of the other end, a score of 1 will be added.

 4. To restart the game, simply click refresh on the browser.

+##Tips

+1. Grass field is safe zone.

+2. Water is the goal.

+3. Roads are danger zone with bugs (enemies).